CharlieCrisp/cython-workshop/README.md

 # Cython workshop
-This repo contains code to give a short introduction to Cython for beginners.
+This repo contains code to give a short introduction to Cython - what it is and why you would want to use it.
 Some knowledge of Python and C/C++ is assumed.
-This repo probably shouldn't be used as a standalone workshop.

 This workshop will cover:
   - What are Python C Extensions
   - Why would you need C Extensions
   - (briefly) What tools you can use to write C Extensions
-  - Basics of using Cython to write C Extensions
+  - Using Cython to write C Extensions
+    - Performance benefits
+    - Downsides
+    - Tooling support

 ## What are Python C Extensions
 For a complete description, see the [Python docs](https://docs.python.org/3/extending/extending.html#extending-python-with-c-or-c).